LIA-AI-Agent/LIA_AI/docs/README.md

 2. **Interaction**:
 You: "What’s the sentiment around ElonDoge today?"
-LIA: "ElonDoge has a positive sentiment score of 0.85.
+VIA: "ElonDoge has a positive sentiment score of 0.85.
 Trading volume has increased by 40% in the last 24 hours.
 Recommended action: Buy with caution."

-3. **Result**: LIA equips you with the information needed to capitalize on market opportunities while minimizing risks.
+3. **Result**: VIA equips you with the information needed to capitalize on market opportunities while minimizing risks.

 ---

-## How LIA AI Analyzes Memecoin Trading
+## How VIA AI Analyzes Memecoin Trading

-LIA’s AI engine evaluates several key factors to guide your memecoin strategy:
+VIA’s AI engine evaluates several key factors to guide your memecoin strategy:

 ### Market Trends:
 - Tracks trading volume, price fluctuations, and volatility in real-time.